Kennisland/diligentsearch.eu/app/readme-config.md

 ## Server configuration

-Important, the apache2 configuration exaplianed before has to match with content of the db-access.js file (especially server routes and port on which server will be listening)
+Important, the apache2 configuration explained before has to match with content of the db-access.js file (especially server port on which server will be listening)
+Besides, the Header configuration is crucial to enable ajax calls from the client to the server

 The server is written with nodeJs.
 First, download dependecies by fetching packages specified in the package.json file: